 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-Teriyaki chicken with vegetables dish is full of flavor and a family favorite.
+This teriyaki chicken with vegetables recipe is full of flavor and a family favorite.
 Even those picky palates are sure to eat their protein and veggies.

-Teriyaki chicken and vegetables is a delicious dinner that’s full of flavor.
+This teriyaki chicken and vegetables recipe is a delicious dinner that’s full of flavor.
 In fact, it’s often one of my go-to meals because it can be cooked all in one pan on the stovetop and it cooks fairly quickly.
 Less dishes means a quicker clean up!

 Is chicken breast healthy?

 Chicken breast is an excellent source of lean protein.
 It’s also high in selenium, an essential mineral involved in metabolic performance.
 It has little saturated fat and contains B vitamins.

 What veggies are good with teriyaki chicken?